lxgr-linux/pokete/wiki.md

 - Does not evolve

 #### Lilstone
-A small but powerfull stone Pokete that lives in the mountains.
+A small but powerful stone Pokete that lives in the mountains.

 ```